 A Serious Retirement Speech

-If your workplace isn't one that appreciates humor, or if you feel more reflective than funny about this milestone, a serious speech can be a good way to close this chapter of your life.
+Some workplaces are fun and relaxed environments to spend your days, and others have a far more serious tone to them.
+If your workplace does not appreciate humor, or if you feel more reflective than funny about this milestone, a serious speech can be a good way to close this chapter of your life.
+As long as a serious speech is heartfelt and doesn't feel cold or removed, it will surely do the trick.

 A Funny Retirement Speech